-The result of hypothetical test supported the 1st hypothesis since it showed that there was a positive effect between Islamic Law (FATWA MUI) and Ethical Percentions at t-value > 2 (5.67), with the rate of effect 0.36.
-The Fear of God has the greatest value within Islamic Law dimensions, followed by Faith in God, whereas Spirituality of God has the lowest value among the Islamic Law dimensions.
+The 1st hypothesis was supported and showed that there was a positive effect between Islamic Law (FATWA MUI) and Ethical Perceptions with t-value 5.67 and 36% effect.
+The Fear of God played an important value within Islamic Law dimensions, followed by Faith in God, whereas Spirituality of God has the lowest value among the Islamic Law dimensions.
 Islamic values provide a complete way of life and serve as guidance for daily activities of each person.
 Islam invites all Muslims to follow Allah's guidance and ethical norms in all activities and all relationships with others [34].
-Hypothesis 2 was also supported due to the significant effect between Indonesian national culture dimensions and Ethical Perceptions, with the t-value > 2 (5.43) and the rate of effect of 0.32.
+Hypothesis 2 was also supported due to the significant effect between Indonesian national culture dimensions and Ethical Perceptions at the 5.43 t-value and 32% effect.
 Majority of respondents thought that collectivism promoted by Indonesian culture is an important determinant of their way of life.
-This finding aligns with Hofstede's [22] national cultural dimensions, according to which Indonesia is a collectivist country.
-Collectivism implies that individuals strive for the greater good of their families, social groups, and broader society.
+This finding aligns with Hofstede's [22] which Indonesia is a collectivist country.
+Collectivism referred to individuals who strive for the greater good of their families, social groups, and broader society.
 They also put the highly value into their family bonds and show the highest respect to elders.
 There is a strong sense of belonging within the family.
 Indonesian Muslims also tend to avoid conflict and strive to maintain harmonious relationships with others.
 Those values were a guidance for determining what is good or bad, and for establishing the way of behaving in daily life [35].

-Hypothesis 3 was also supported due to the positive effect between both Islamic Law and Indonesian national culture dimensions and Ethical Perceptions, with the t-value > 2 (6.79) and the rate of effect of 0.41.
+Hypothesis 3 was also supported due to the positive effect between both Islamic Law and Indonesian national culture dimensions and Ethical Perceptions, with 41% effect and 6.79 t-value.

 This finding is not surprising, given that individuals' relationships within the family will prompt them to develop a positive attitude and will motivate them to make ethical decisions in all life domains.
-This result is also aligned with the findings reported by Kurtz [36], indicating that culture which is shared by a group will assist the community members when making important decisions.
-Furthermore, culture can also influence ethical perceptions because different cultural backgrounds will produce different values and norms [37].
+This result is also aligned with the findings reported by Kurtz [36], indicating that culture which is shared by a group will assist the community members when making important decisions [37].

-There was the greatest effect between ethical perception and behavioural intention of Indonesian Muslims to purchase modern and luxurious funeral services since the hypothesis testing showed the t-value > 2 (7.89), with the rate of effect 0.73.
-This finding is supported by the results obtained by Lillie [38] who stated that ethics and morals that prevail in a society will influence people's attitudes.
-Specifically, restricted by the Islamic laws and values, religious beliefs influence attitudes and consumption behavior [39].
+There was the greatest effect between ethical perception and behavioural intention of Indonesian Muslims to purchase modern and luxurious funeral services since the hypothesis testing showed the 73% effect and 7.89 t-value, which supported by the results obtained by Lillie [38] who stated that ethics and morals that prevail in a society will influence people's attitudes and consumption behavior [39].